gebeer/RockFrontendTailwind/README.md

 By default compiled files (main.css and main.js) will be saved to `site/templates/assets`.
 This can be adjusted (see chapter Configuration files below)

+Also a file "_main.php" will be installed to `site/templates`.
+It contains the minimal setup to load the compiled assets.

 ## Installation
 **manual**